wang8zai/Udacity_FullStack_Project3_LogsAnlysis/README.md

     2016-07-17 2.3% errors

 ## Addition

 ### Create View

     Create views are embbed in the program.
 So once you run it it will create it automatically.
     But to make it clear:

-    valid_articles = """CREATE VIEW valid_articles
+    CREATE VIEW valid_articles
     AS SELECT REPLACE(path, '/article/', '') as path, count(*) as cnt FROM log, articles
     WHERE path LIKE '/article/%'
     AND REPLACE(path, '/article/', '') = articles.slug
-    GROUP BY path ORDER BY cnt DESC"""
+    GROUP BY path ORDER BY cnt DESC;

-    valid_authors = """CREATE VIEW valid_authors
+    CREATE VIEW valid_authors
     AS SELECT author, sum(cnt) AS acnt
     FROM valid_articles, articles
     WHERE valid_articles.path = articles.slug
     GROUP BY author
-        ORDER BY acnt DESC"""
+    ORDER BY acnt DESC;

-    all_status = """CREATE VIEW all_status
+    CREATE VIEW all_status
     AS SELECT CAST(time AS DATE) AS day, count(*) AS cnt FROM log
-        GROUP BY day"""
+    GROUP BY day;

-    error_status = """CREATE VIEW error_status
+    CREATE VIEW error_status
     AS SELECT CAST(time AS DATE) AS day, count(*) AS cnt FROM log
     WHERE CAST(SUBSTRING(status, 1, 3) AS INTEGER) != 200
-        GROUP BY day"""
+    GROUP BY day;